watson-developer-cloud/community/conversation/README.md

     - Example: "$pizza_type is an excellent choice, but be warned that the pepperoni is very hot" should precede "$Pizza_type is an excellent choice".

 - "Not found" handling: You can also respond to invalid input in section Not found
-    - Example: If a user does not respond with an appropriate answer, you can prompt again: "You can select one of the following types: margarita, pepperoni, quatro formaggi, mexicana, vegetariana."
+    - Example: If a user does not respond with an appropriate answer, you can prompt again: "You can select one of the following types: margherita, pepperoni, quatro formaggi, mexicana, vegetariana."

 - Service side validation: If a response is possible but not in a combination with other responses, you can change the condition and ouput in Customize.
 To invalidate the slot, you need to go to the json editor and update context, e.g. "context": {"pizza_type":null}
      - Example: "We do not provide small pizza with cheese because our cheese slices are too big."